Sonnet 231

 These tears of ink fall silent on my page,

-Scribing my pallid face in crooked lines;
+Scribing too wan face in crooked lines;

-That well of ink, of depths no pen could gauge,
+Black inkwell there of depths no pen could gauge,

-‘Tis here my heart spills out it’s blackened stain
+‘Tis here my heart spills out its blackened stain

-And at my desk a crumpled man remains,
+And at my desk a crumpled man remains—

-There is no god above, no god stands tall;
+There is no God above, no God stands tall;

 Or if there is, he chooses not to hear

-This suffering love torn man who gave his all
+This suffering love-torn man who gave his all,

 And cherished so, the one his heart held dear;